-Fic\9 Fuel Lines and Filter
+Fig. 9 Fuel Lines and Filter

-To prevent possibility, it is a present injury, tests that involve full with should be avoided if at all possible.
-If a for o determine fuel/vapor presence or flow is required, the ignition system must be disabled.
+To prevent possibility of personal injury, tests that involve fuel flow should be avoided if at all possible.
+If a test to determine fuel/vapor presence or flow is required, the ignition system must be disabled.
 Remove the input wire to the magneto in order to prevent an ignition spark that could ignite the fuel/vapor.
 Never permit smoking or an open flame in an area that contains fuel/vapor.
 Clean up all fuel spills immediately.